 In addition to the overview of the relationship between codes, we can also see more detail by visualizing the pattern of borrowings within each code.
 To illustrate this, we will follow one branch of the Field Code network, beginning with the family started by California’s 1850 and 1851 codes.

-California’s 1850 code, enacted in the period when California was entering the Union as a state, was borrowed almost entirely from New York’s 1849 Field Code.
+California’s 1850 code, enacted in the period when California was entering the Union as a state, was borrowed almost entirely from New York’s 1849 Field Code (figure 6).
 The compiler Elisha Crosby did lift one portion from the mixed civilian/common law code of Louisiana, the rules for ordering a new trial to revisit an earlier jury’s verdict.
 New trials were not provided for in the New York Code until the finished draft in 1850.
-Most of the sections that were not borrowed, as with many of the codes, have to do with parts that describe the system of courts or provide sample forms of pleading or sheriff’s writs that were peculiar to each state.
+Most of the unborrowed sections organized the local courts in ways peculiar to each state.
+(Basically no jurisdiction copied New York’s byzantine array of county courts, probate courts, and multi-level appellate courts.)

+FIGURE 6

-When Stephen Field revised California’s code in 1851, he largely redrafted it from the updated code his brother David Dudley had completed for New York in 1850.
+When Stephen Field revised California’s code in 1851, he largely redrafted it from the updated code his brother David Dudley had completed for New York in 1850 (figure 7).
 This includes the portion of the code on new trials previously borrowed from Louisiana.
 The remainder of the code was borrowed from the 1850 California code.
-(Many of the non-matching sections are tables of contents.)
+(Many of the non-matching sections are tables of contents or local court organization.)
 Thus California based the majority of its law of civil remedies entirely on New York’s code not once, but twice.
-California made few to no innovations to the Field Code beyond a rearrangement of its provisions and their application to the new state’s particular system of courts.
+California made few to no innovations to the Field Code.

+FIGURE 7

-The pattern of borrowings in the Washington 1855 code was a rather different case.
-The Washington code was definitely in the lineage of the 1851 California code, since it borrowed sections from both California directly as well as from Oregon (which was also derived from California).
-Indiana’s 1852 code and Oregon’s 1854 code provide the majority of the borrowings.
+The pattern of borrowings in the Washington 1855 code was rather different (figure 8).
+The Washington code was in the lineage of the 1851 California code, since it borrowed sections from both California directly as well as from Oregon (which was also derived from California).
 The contiguous bands of borrowings correspond to regulations on judgement borrowed from Oregon and enforcement provisions borrowed from Indiana.
 This pattern likely came about because one of the Washington code commissioners, Edward Lander, was an Indiana appellate judge from 1850 to 1853, while another commissioner, William Strong, was a justice of the Oregon Supreme Court in the same years.
-While working on the Washington code, they must have each used the law (and the law books) that they knew bestthat.
-As a second generation variation on a regional code, the Washington code drew from a variety of sources, even though all these sources basically agreed on the substance of the law.
+While working on the Washington code, they must have each used the law that they knew best—and the law books they had on the shelf.
+Thus, even though these diverse sources basically agreed on the content of the law, our method picked up on the slight nuances in wording to reveal the precise division of labor among the commissioners, long after their handwriting has disappeared from the archives.

+FIGURE 8

-Finally, we can examine one of the outermost leaves on the family tree of the Field Code in Washington’s revised code of 1873 (figure 9).
-The bulk of this code was taken from the early Washington code with only small amendments.
-The main exception was lengthy set of sections on probate drawn from California’s 1872 code.
+Finally, we can examine one of the outermost leaves on the Field Code family tree.Washington’s revised code of 1873was taken from the earlier Washington code with only small amendments (figure 9).
+The main exception was probate regulations drawn from California’s 1872 code.
 Like many of the last generation codes, the text of the procedure code had stabilized as a local manifestation of a regional tradition.
-The code was still genuinely a Field Code, with a great deal of similarity to the original New York Field Codes, but its specific form depended on the many edits and rearrangements that code commissioners from several states had made to the text.
+The code was still genuinely a Field Code, with a great deal of similarity to the original New York Field Codes, but its specific form depended on edits and rearrangements that code commissioners from several states had made to the text.

+FIGURE 9